andremazzari/Masters-Project/src/Pseudo-Distributions/README.md

-The aim of this program is to find a probability distribution for
+The aim of this program is to try to find a joint probability distribution for the results of all measurements involved in an Extended Bell Nonlocality experiment.
+This was done using **Linear Programming** with the library **CVXPY** for Python.

+The experiment makes use of a family of quantum states and quantum measurements.
+If the probabilities predicted by the quantum experiment could not be reproduced by a classical model, then it is not possible to find such joint probability distribution, but only a pseudo probability distribution, with some of the entries being negative.
+Hence, with this program is possible to certify if some non-classical behaviour is expected to be observed in a Bell experiment.